TheEvergreenStateCollege/dgp-25au/notes/Week-07-a.md

   * spawning a new splasher
   * detecting painted squares and moving in a random direction until we find fresh squares

-## Introduction Activity

-Returning to our introduction activity, you can choose a new game or reuse your previously chosen game.

-We will divide up the strategy you gave for your chosen game in three different ways:
-* Are there different units in your chosen game?
-  * Can you divide up a master strategy so that each kind of unit gets a different sub-strategy to help the overall team win?
-* Is there a unit which must move within the game universe to a given location, and then take action there?
-  * can you re-state your previous strategy in terms of a sub-strategy for a "pilot" and a sub-strategy for a "gunner"

 ## Review Issues and Commits

 * `WrenW01` [refplayer soldier strategy](https://github.com/TheEvergreenStateCollege/dgp-25au/issues/9)